Key takeaways from the fourth night of the Democratic National Convention

 “Today, [Russian President] Vladimir Putin is testing whether we’re still that strong.
 Iran, North Korea and especially China watch closely,” Senator Mark Kelly told the convention.

-He drew a contrast to Trump’s embrace of a more isolationist foreign policy and Republicans’ reticence to sending continued aid to Ukraine.
+He drew a contrast with Trump’s embrace of a more isolationist foreign policy and the Republican reticence to sending further aid to Ukraine.

 “What’s Trump’s answer?
 He invited Russia to do — and these are his words, not mine — whatever the hell they want.
 Vice President Harris has always championed American support for NATO, for Ukraine and for the Ukrainian people,” Kelly said.

-One conflict, however, was left unmentioned during much of the hours-long remarks: Israel’s war in Gaza.
+One conflict, however, was left unmentioned during much of the hours-long speaking lineup: Israel’s war in Gaza.

 Support for the war has become a divisive issue among Democrats.
 While progressives and human rights advocates have pushed for a ceasefire, party centrists like President Biden have maintained “unwavering” support for Israel, a key US ally in the Middle East.